RishitN19/cancer-analysis/README.md

 ---

-## Background & Motivation
+## Background

-Breast cancer is the most commonly diagnosed cancer among women in the United States, accounting for roughly 1 in 3 new female cancer diagnoses annually.
-While overall survival rates have improved over the past three decades due to advances in screening and treatment, these improvements have not been equally distributed across racial groups.
+Breast cancer is the most commonly diagnosed cancer among women in the United States, making up about 1 in 3 new female cancer diagnoses each year.
+Survival rates have improved significantly over the past few decades, but those gains have not reached every group equally.

-Black women in the United States are approximately 40% more likely to die from breast cancer than White women, despite having a lower overall incidence rate.
-This paradox — lower rates but worse outcomes — has been documented in the clinical literature, but the underlying mechanisms remain debated.
-Proposed explanations include differences in stage at diagnosis, access to timely treatment, tumor biology (e.g., higher rates of triple-negative breast cancer in Black patients), and socioeconomic barriers to care.
+Black women are roughly 40% more likely to die from breast cancer than White women, even though they are diagnosed with it less often.
+That gap has been documented for years, but the reasons behind it are still not fully understood.
+Some studies point to later stage at diagnosis, others to higher rates of triple-negative breast cancer, which is more aggressive and harder to treat.
+Others point to gaps in insurance coverage, proximity to specialized care, or delays between diagnosis and treatment.
+Most likely it is some combination of all of these.

-This project uses two independent, large-scale NIH datasets to quantify the racial survival disparity in breast cancer and test whether it persists after controlling for cancer stage — a key variable that could otherwise explain observed differences.
+This project tries to get at one specific piece of that question: is the survival gap explained by the fact that Black patients tend to be diagnosed at later stages, or does the disparity exist even within the same stage?
+Using two large NIH datasets, I ran survival analyses within each stage group separately to test this.

 ---